dendrown/say_sila/docs/green/README.md

 (sila@zeus)4>
 ```

-We generally change the default `env' tag that the Erlang `green' module gives the file
+We generally change the default `env` tag that the Erlang `green` module gives the file
 to an identifier for the dataset.
-For the `b1' 2019 tweets with  #globalwarming, we have:
+For the `b1` 2019 tweets with  #globalwarming, we have:

 ```bash
 bash: cd /srv/say_sila/weka/tweets